dankuck/vue-easeljs/README.md

 # Filters attribute

-Filters process a visual element's pixels, applying adjustments according to some algorithm after the element is drawn.
+Filters process a visual element's pixels, applying adjustments after the element is drawn.

 The `filters` attribute is an array of arrays.
-Each filter array consists of the name of the filter followed by any necessary attributes.
+Each filter array consists of the name of a filter followed by parameters.

 Several filters can be applied to the same element.